JessieArr/dancers-code-blog/_posts/2019/2019-05-23-on-the-end-of-game-of-thrones.md

 ![King's Landing: Quicksaving](/content/2019/got-kings-landing.jpg)

-So Jon, with some encouragement from Tyrion, kill Daenerys.
+So Jon, with some encouragement from Tyrion, kills Daenerys.
 Upon discovering her dead body, Drogon melts the Iron Throne - if Daenerys can't have it, then no one will (remember that the throne was also forged by dragon fire.)
 The end of the throne symbolizes that the Game of Thrones has come to an end.
 There is no one left with a large army and grand ambitions willing to kill for power.

 In the end, Tyrion, who symbolizes intelligence, finally realizes his own inability to think and scheme his way to a good outcome and realizes that a laying down of arms is in order.
 He suggests that the lords and ladies of Westeros select a king in order to hand down justice.